lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Alert/README.md

 If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ⚠️ Please pay attention to the accessibility setting when Alert is dynamically displayed.
-In cases where you need to use the component as an information that requires the user's immediate attention, you can set `role="alert"` as an [additional attributes][readme-additional-attributes].
+In cases where you need to use the component as an information that requires the user’s immediate attention, you can set `role="alert"` as an [additional attributes][readme-additional-attributes].

 [alert]: https://github.com/lmc-eu/spirit-design-system/tree/main/packages/web/src/scss/components/Alert